ike5/IMPASoftwareI/README.md

 •  Canceling or exiting this form redirects users to the Main form.

-Note: When a product is deleted, so can its associated parts without affecting the part inventory.
+>Note: When a product is deleted, so can its associated parts without affecting the part inventory.
 The Remove Associated Part button removes a selected part from the bottom table.
 (This dissociates or removes a part from a product.)

-2. The Modify Product form
+##### 2. The Modify Product form

 •  The text fields populate with the data from the chosen product, and the bottom TableView populates with the associated parts.